How to get your book reviewed by a book reviewer. For free.

 But one of the best ways to get your book out there is by finding book bloggers and reviewers who spend huge chunks of their free time promoting new books on their sites and all over social media.

 Now how do you do that?
+How do you actually get someone to sit down and read and review your book?
 Here are some easy steps for you to take to find and approach book reviewers.
 As well as some do’s and don’ts that will help you have a much more positive experience when trying to figure out how to get your book reviewed.

 Find the book reviewers

 Book reviewers want to be found!
 They’re all over Goodreads, Instagram, and Twitter.
 But that’s not the best place to find them.
 There are a few main book blogger lists and registries that are searchable and kept up to date that are great places for you to start.
+All of the reviewers here want to review your book!
 These ones are free to join for bloggers and free to access for authors.
 Don’t pay for names.

 Organized by book reviewers name and includes links to their websites and review policies as well as what genres they accept and where they post reviews.